-Judge Tosses Kansas' Proof-Of-Citizenship Voter Law, And Rebukes Sec.
+Judge Tosses Kansas' Proof-Of-Citizenship Voter Law And Rebukes Sec.
 Of State Kobach

 Kansas cannot require people to prove their U.S. citizenship before they can vote, a federal judge says, ruling that the state's election law is unconstitutional.
 The judge sharply criticized Kansas Secretary of State Kris Kobach, who has based much of his political career on worries about voter fraud.